myrne/jumpstart/README.md

 Jumpstart will search for a jumpstart template module within

-1. the current work directory
+1. the current working directory
 2. the directory in which the jumpstart module is installed.
 This allows for distributing template modules via npm, which after installation become globally available.

 Jumpstart will read all files inside the jumpstart template and look for placeholders.
-Jumpstart will then ask for values of any placeholders it doesn't know a value for (either built-in or provided through a .jumpstart.json config file).
+Jumpstart will then ask for values of any placeholders it doesn't know a value for (either built-in or provided through a `.jumpstart.json` config file).

 After getting values for all variables, Jumpstart creates the target directory, copies the contents of the template directory into the target directory and replaces the placeholders with their provided values.
 As a precaution, Jumpstart won't write to a directory that already exists.